Planning a Holiday to St. Augustine from the UK

 Planning a Holiday from the UK

 St. Augustine remains somewhat of an undiscovered gem for British tourists, despite being located within a couple of hours drive from the ever-popular Orlando.
-Florida may be known for its theme parks, but the oldest city in the US retains a quant appeal for adventurous families looking for a more unique and historical taste of the state.
+Florida may be known for its theme parks, but the oldest city in the U.S. retains a quaint appeal for adventurous families looking for a more unique and historical taste of the state.

 Ocean Florida has put together this holiday planning guide so that you can learn the best way to travel to St. Augustine, where to stay, and a taste of some of the things the city has to offer.